-Varidesk Soho Compact Sit Stand Workstation Review
+Varidesk Laptop 30 Sit Stand Workstation Review

 Spring-loaded, lever locking system

-The Soho's miniscule footprint makes it better suited for compact workstations than other Varidesks.
+|Positives||The Laptop 30's miniscule footprint makes it better suited for compact workstations than other Varidesks.
 It's also light enough to be moved around relatively easily around the office.
 No assembly required, comes with a low price point, and adjustability is easy.
 Its height adjustment mechanism doesn't force users away from their desks, avoiding a problem common to other Varidesk models.|

 |Negatives||Ill-equipped for long-term use, thanks to its lack of ergonomic customizability.
 Height adjustment mechanism offers too few height settings, making it impossible for some to find an ergonomically ideal typing position.
 Small work surface designed for laptops, not fit for an ergonomic keyboard.
-10lb. weight capacity is the lowest of the bunch, might as well not exist.
+15lb. weight capacity is the lowest of the bunch.|

-The Varidesk was released in 2013 and was considered a top contender among desktop converters.
+The original Varidesk was released in 2013 and was considered a top contender among desktop converters.
 It requires no assembly, is easy to adjust in height, and was sturdier than many of its contemporaries.
 At the time, these features alone were enough for the Varidesk to overtake what few competitors it had.
 But in the years since its debut, more advanced desktop converters have taken the stage, with advanced features and better ergonomics.
 In response, Varidesk has expanded their catalog, introducing new products that improve upon the original model (which is now called the Varidesk Pro).
 The Pro Plus, for example, introduces a secondary keyboard tray platform for more ergonomic wrist and neck positions than the original, while the Cube Corner is purpose-built to work specifically with corner desks.

 Not Your Typical Varidesk

-Like other Varidesk models, the Soho doesn’t require any assembly.
+Like other Varidesk models, the Laptop 30 doesn’t require any assembly.
 Just take it out of the box, set it on top of your desk, and you’re good to go.
 And unlike the other, heftier models, which require a two-person team to place it on your desk, this one is small and light enough that you can set it up yourself.

 Compact, and (Mostly) Mobile